-The Cuyama Joint Unified School District has an unduplicated student percentage of 71.2%.
+The Cuyama Joint Unified School District has an unduplicated student percentage of 82.5%.
 Because the percentage of unduplicated students is so high the LEA agreed that the following actions / services will be provided LEA-wide.
 Below is a list of all actions that is being provided school or LEA wide followed by an explanation of how the needs of unduplicated students were considered first, and how these actions are effective in meeting the needs of these students.

-01.01: Staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.
+01.01: Continue to staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.

-The district's base program would provide for 8.375 FTE teachers which would provide a student to teacher ratio of approximately 25:1; however, because of the small nature of the district this would create more combo classes than are already present in grades TK-5 and would limit the elective and CCR offerings at the MS and HS.
-Because the district has such a high number of unduplicated students and because research shows that these students in particular suffer from combo classes and larger class sizes, the district will use S&C funds to reduce class sizes limiting combo classes in grades TK-5 while also providing more teachers at grades 6-12 for additional support periods and for intervention.
-This action will increase unduplicated student outcomes on CAASPP and other academic measures.
 Unduplicated students are better served by minimizing the number of combo classes.
 The district will have a number of combo classes, but using S&C funds to minimize these classes will allow for more individualized grade level appropriate instruction.
-Because the unduplicated population is 79.9% of the district this action has to be delivered LEA-wide.
+Because the unduplicated population is 82.5% of the district this action has to be delivered LEA-wide.
 The LEA is continuing this action based on research showing that all else being equal combination classes are a detrimental to the long term academic prgorgerss of students.